| GPA Article #3Grading the Quality of Restoration

 this category, simply because it's near impossible to make

+such an amount of restoration appear invisible.
 C = An average job by someone who maybe knows what

 they are doing, and is probably using the right materials,